httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 it is RECOMMENDED that applications use these algorithms.
 These can be used in adversarial situations where hash functions might need to provide resistance to collision, first-preimage, and second-preimage attacks.
-For adversarial situations, selecting which of the "Active" algorithms are acceptable will depend on the level of protection the circumstances demand.
+For adversarial situations, selection of the acceptable "Active" will depend on the level of protection the circumstances demand.
 More considerations are presented in {{sec-agility}}.